 Everyone is invited to participate in our Library 2.0 conference events, which are designed to foster collaboration and knowledge sharing among information professionals worldwide.
 Each three-hour event consists of a keynote panel, 10-15 crowd-sourced thirty-minute presentations, and a closing 30-minute keynote.
 A mini-conference FAQ (frequently asked questions) page is here.

 The call for proposals is now closed.
-You can view the current proposals that have been submitted here.
+A list of the confirmed sessions for the mini-conference is below the keynote panelist descriptions.
+You can also view the all proposals that were submitted here to connect with individual submitters.

 Executive Director of the Mid-Hudson Library System